fernandreu/office-ribbonx-editor/CONTRIBUTING.md

   `d:DataContext` attributes in those cases where it is not automatically inferred.
 - It is always better to have at least one unit test that ensures that a bug is fixed or a new feature works as intended.
-- All resources should be embedded in the executable (my objective is to have a standalone tool which does not require installation or a special folder structure).